vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 - While the cluster is being deployed, you will find that a virtual service will be created in NSX Advanced Load Balancer and new SEs will be deployed in vCenter by NSX ALB and the service engines will be mapped to the SE group `sfo01m01segroup01`.

-- Now, you can access the Tanzu Kubernetes Grid management cluster from the bootstrap machine and perform additional tasks such as verifying the management cluster health and deploying the workload clusters etc.
+- Now, you can access the Tanzu Kubernetes Grid management cluster from the bootstrap machine and perform additional tasks such as verifying the management cluster health and deploying the workload clusters, and so on.

 - To get the status of the Tanzu Kubernetes Grid management cluster, run the following command: